stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 ----

 e.
-How To Verify an Account's Email
+How to Verify an Account's Email
 ===================================

 If you want to verify that an Account’s email address is valid and that the Account belongs to a real person, Stormpath can help automate this for you using `Workflows <http://docs.stormpath.com/console/product-guide/#directory-workflows>`_.